-Growing up in a low-income area in Houston, Jerry Davis noticed a large gap in achievement between himself and his peers.
+More than 11 years ago, current Houston City Council Member Jerry Davis had a dream to level the playing field for disadvantaged children.
+As he reached adulthood, Jerry noticed a large gap in achievement between himself and his peers who had all grown up in the same low-income Houston community.
 He later attributed his eventual success to being surrounded by a family of educators and supportive adults.
-Making It Better was founded in 2006 as a response to Jerry’s desire to level the playing field for disadvantaged children – children that lack the support of positive role models and access to opportunities that he’d been afforded during his childhood.
+In 2006 Jerry established Making It Better to help turn the tide for children who lacked those positive role models and opportunities he’d been afforded during his childhood.

-Making It Better began at Walnut Bend Elementary in January 2007.
-Most of the original 91 students were children who had been evacuated to Houston as a result of Hurricane Katrina.
+Making It Better began at Walnut Bend Elementary in January 2007 where most of the original 91 students were children who had been evacuated to Houston as a result of Hurricane Katrina.
 Since that time, we have worked tirelessly to address severe disadvantages faced by at-risk children in the Houston area by offering a variety of programs that provide quality support services to enhance students’ social emotional learning and provide a foundation for academic success.
-Our programs are tailored to meet the needs of each school campus.
+Our programs are delivered in a culturally sensitive manner and uniquely tailored to meet the needs of those we serve.
 Whether the program is academic or enrichment, delivered during or after school, on a school campus or in an apartment-based program; the overarching goal is always the same . . . developing relationships and improving self-esteem by sparking creativity, fostering the desire to succeed, developing social skills, and expanding life experiences.

 We have a great history and are excited about the future!